Installation

 git clone https://github.com/retostauffer/python-colorspace.git

-cd python-colorspace && python setup.py install
+cd python-colorspace && pip install setuptools && pip install .

 virtualenv my_venv && source my_venv/bin/activate